Vanshul-Dahiya/crelo/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
 - [Next.js GitHub Repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.
-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Prerequisites